yichung279/git-task/task.md

-# Task 2 - Checkout
+# Task 3 - Auto merge

 ## Discuss About Previous Task

 After this task, your log will be like the follow:

 ```
-* (HEAD -> master) Task 1
+* (HEAD -> feature1) Task 2
+|
+|
+* (master) Task 1
 ```

-HEAD means your current position, and master means your current branch.
+You create a node "Task 2".
+And this node is located "feature1" branch

 ## Description

-Checkout is a common command in git.
-You can use this command to check previous commit or go to other branch.
+If you complete all issues at a branch, you can merge this branch to master branch.

+If there is no conflict, it will merge automatically.
+Otherwise, you should solve the conflict and commit.

-Now, you should create a new branch and go to that branch.
+Now, you should merge current branch to master branch.

 ## Steps

-1. Checkout to new branch named "feature1"
-2. And then commit current change to branch "feature1"
+1. Commit current change
+2. Merge this branch to "master"

 ## Hint

-- `git branch`
 - `git checkout`
+- `git merge`